hydroflux/abstractor-ws/BACKLOG.md

 ### Abstract Class To Do

 - [ ] Add 'transform' to abstract initialization dependent on the county
-- [ ] Update either the 'Abstract' or 'Project' class to handle whether to export & bundle a project, rather than having the argument inline of the 'execute_program' functions (across directories)
 - [ ] Add instance functions to add either 'empty' or 'n/a' values to the dataframe, using 'self', some flag trigger, and a string value of the dataframe column to be affected

 ### County Class To Do